-- 1. The grant is intended to increase front-line support to address classroom complexity (at least 80% of expenditures) and training (20% of expenditures). - 2.
-School Authorities are required to submit an interim report by November 30, 2023, and a final report by May 31, 2024. - 3.
-The reporting will show net new gains in additive new staff recruited and/or trained by school authorities. - 4.
+- 1. The grant is intended to increase and maintain front-line support to address classroom complexity (at least 80% of expenditures) and training (20% of expenditures). - 2.
+School Authorities are required to submit a final report demonstrating how the funds were spent by September 30, 2025. - 3.
 A reporting template will be made available.
-Data to be reported: - a) Number of additional hours, specified by position type; - b) Number of new hires, specified by position type; - c) How the funding was spent; - d) Unspent portion and why it was unspent; - e) All funds provided must be spent in the school year in which they are allocated.
-Any unused funds must be returned to Alberta Education.
+Data to be reported includes: - o staff recruited and/or trained by school authorities; - o number of additional hours, specified by position type; - o number of new hires, specified by position type; - how the funding was spent; and the unspent portion and why it was unspent - 4.
+All funds provided should be spent in the school year in which they are allocated.
+Any unused funds may be required to be returned to Alberta Education.